mozilla/coverage-crawler/easy-environment-setup/README.md

 ## Software installation

 ### Vagrant and Virtual Box solution

 This is an Ubuntu 16.04.5 LTS (GNU/Linux 4.4.0-116-generic x86_64) installation using vagrant and virtual box.

-If you want to configuare your own Ubuntu VM via this Vagrantfile you should follow these steps:
+If you want to configure your own Ubuntu VM via this Vagrantfile you should follow these steps:

 1. Install VirtualBox.
 2. Install Vagrant.